 |2-14 Life & Variable Annuity||40|

-Your Certificate of Course Completion is valid for a period of 48 months from the date you pass your pre-licensing course final exam.
+Your Certificate of Course Completion is valid for 4 years from the date you pass your pre-licensing course final exam.

 Upon successfully completing your pre-licensing insurance course, you must register with Pearson Vue to take your state insurance exam.
 Exam reservations can be made online at the Pearson Vue website or over the phone at (888) 274-2020.